Home › Forums › DNP Professional Growth › The Discouragement Received From Nurse Colleagues When Pursuing DNP

 I am sorry you have encountered a negative experience when telling your coworkers or other healthcare professionals that you were studying to earn your DNP degree.
 I can imagine how these conversations can make you feel hesitant.
 Despite this post being written since 2020, I hope you obtained your DNP degree.

 I have received the same hesitation from friends, but surprisingly not from coworkers.
 My work institution has been very supportive from the beginning of my DNP career, especially being a full-time student and working full time.
 My unit director, administrators, healthcare professionals, and coworkers encouraged me to pursue this degree.
 Despite being a little overwhelmed some days, their constant positive remarks on my ability and worth helps me get through when I am stressed.
 When I have questions or concerns about a particular topic, I can easily discuss it with them.
 However, regarding my friends, they do not see the reason for me pursuing my education and knowledge and putting a pause on my life (ex: marriage, kids, and vacations).
 The way I see it, there is a time and place for everything.
 My views may not align with their life views, but obtaining my DNP degree is a huge asset for my education, leadership, research, and knowledge.
 People will have different opinions or negative comments on how a person does things in life, but we should not let their views deter us from our original goals.
-I wish you the best in your DNP career and hope you continue striving for all your goals!
+I wish you the best in your DNP career and hope you continue striving for all your goals!2023-08-09 at 2:51 PM #46419AmberParticipantAvery,

 Your post gave me some solace in knowing I am not the only one experiencing this!
 I work full-time in PACU and am currently enrolled in a BSN-DNP program, and am a mom.
 I am constantly asked about my program progression and immediately met with, “I am content where I am; I have nothing to prove.”
 “I have no desire to go back to school.”
 “I’m fine where I’m at, but good for you.”
 Initially, I would be offended or disheartened because most people saying this to me were friends.
 What’s crazy is it started to make me feel insecure and doubt myself and question my decision or ability.
 I am also getting mom-shamed because my son is 3yrs old.
 I am told that I am robbing him of time with me.